 - The design, the construction and the outfitting of the new Stavros Niarchos Foundation General Hospital of Komotini

 - The design, the construction and the outfitting of the Stavros Niarchos Foundation University Pediatric Hospital of Thessaloniki

-- The procurement and the installation of equipment for Evangelismos General Hospital and strengthening of the hospital’s Intensive Care Unit and Emergency Department
+- The procurement and installation of equipment for Evangelismos General Hospital and strengthening of the hospital’s Intensive Care Unit and Emergency Department

 - The procurement of new equipment with the aim of strengthening the capability and efficiency of the National Center for Emergency Care’s (EKAV) air ambulance services

-- The procurement and the installation of special medical equipment (PET – Positron emission tomography and the creation of radiopharmaceutical production units) in selected public medical institutions across the country
+- The procurement and the installation of special medical equipment (PET – Positron emission tomography) in selected public medical institutions across the country

-The design of the infrastructure projects which will be carried out as part of the initiative has been undertaken by the internationally renowned architect, Renzo Piano and the Renzo Piano Building Workshop (RPBW), designers of the Stavros Niarchos Foundation Cultural Center, whose participation in the project will contribute towards introducing a new philosophy for harmonizing treatment areas with the natural environment.
+The design of the infrastructure projects which will be carried out as part of the initiative has been undertaken by the internationally renowned architect, Renzo Piano and the Renzo Piano Building Workshop (RPBW), designers of the Stavros Niarchos Foundation Cultural Center (SNFCC), whose participation in the project will contribute towards introducing a new philosophy for harmonizing treatment areas with the natural environment.